searchisko/elasticsearch-river-jira/README.md

 * `jira/jqlTimeZone` is optional [identifier of timezone](http://docs.oracle.com/javase/6/docs/api/java/util/TimeZone.html#getTimeZone%28java.lang.String%29) used to format time values into JQL when requesting updated issues.
 Timezone of ElasticSearch JVM is used if not provided.
 JQL uses timezone of jira user who perform JQL query (so this setting must reflex [jira timezone of user](https://confluence.atlassian.com/display/JIRA/Choosing+a+Time+Zone) provided by `jira/username` parameter), default timezone of JIRA in case of Anonymous access.
 Incorrect setting of this value may lead to some issue updates not reflected in search index during incremental update!!
 * `jira/timeout` time value, defines timeout for http/s REST request to the JIRA.
 Optional, 5s is default if not provided.
 * `jira/maxIssuesPerRequest` defines maximal number of updated issues requested from JIRA by one REST request.
 Optional, 50 used if not provided.
 The maximum allowable value is dictated by the JIRA configuration property `jira.search.views.default.max`.
 If you specify a value that is higher than this number, your request results will be truncated to this number anyway.
 * `jira/projectKeysIndexed` comma separated list of JIRA project keys to be indexed.
-Optional, list of projects is obtained from JIRA instance if ommited (so new projects are indexed automatically).
+Optional, list of projects is obtained from JIRA instance if omitted (so new projects are indexed automatically).
 * `jira/projectKeysExcluded` comma separated list of JIRA project keys to be excluded from indexing if list is obtained from JIRA instance (so used only if no `jira/projectKeysIndexed` is defined).
 Optional.
 * `jira/indexUpdatePeriod`  time value, defines how often is search index updated from JIRA instance.
 Optional, default 5 minutes.
 * `jira/indexFullUpdatePeriod` time value, defines how often is search index updated from JIRA instance in full update mode.
 Optional, default 12 hours.
 You can use `0` to disable automatic full updates.
 Full update updates all issues in search index from JIRA, and removes issues deleted in JIRA from search index also.
 This brings more load to both JIRA and ElasticSearch servers, and may run for long time in case of JIRA instance with many issues.
 Incremental updates are performed between full updates as defined by `indexUpdatePeriod` parameter.